rivajunior/berry/packages/docusaurus/docs/advanced/02-package-management/rulebook.md

 ![](/2020-08-29-16-38-30.png)

-So far, everything is nice: the utility package can still require Lodash, but now Babel can too.
-Perfect!
-Now, imagine that Alice also adds Gatsby to the mix, which would change the dependency tree as such:
+So far, everything is nice: the utility package can still require Lodash, but we no longer need to create sub-directories within Babel.
+Now, imagine that Alice also adds Gatsby to the mix, which we'll pretend also depends on Lodash, but this time on a modern release; the tree will look like this:

 ![](/2020-08-29-16-34-13.png)

-Now the hoisting becomes more interesting - since Babel doesn't formally declare the dependency, two different hoisting layouts can happen.
-The first one is pretty much identical to what we already had before, and under this layout things will be working just fine:
+The hoisting becomes more interesting - since Babel doesn't formally declare the dependency, two different hoisting layouts can happen.
+The first one is pretty much identical to what we already had before, with the exception that we now have two copies of Lodash, with only a single one hoisted to the stop so we don't cause a conflict:

 ![](/2020-08-29-16-43-25.png)